Irish experiment: Beginnings of the Irish experiment

 At the end of the 1988 season, Victoria Football Association (VFA) club Prahran enticed Dermot McNicholl, who had starred in two previous International rules series, to move to Melbourne.
 Two weeks later, St Kilda drafted him with the 99th selection in the 1988 VFL draft.
 In the same draft, Melbourne recruited two more Irish players, Jim Stynes' brother Brian and Tom Grehan.
 McNicholl spent the 1989 season playing for Prahran, before injury forced him to miss the first half of the 1990 season, after which he recovered and made his senior debut for St Kilda.
 He played three senior games before returning to Ireland to complete his university studies.

-A much improved Jim Stynes won the Brownlow Medal in 1991, elevating him in the elite category of players for many years to come.
-However the rare successes were increasingly seen as "one offs" and other clubs showed little enthusiasm with the "hit-and-miss" strategy.
+A much-improved Jim Stynes won the Brownlow Medal in 1991, cementing his place as a future Melbourne and AFL Hall of Famer.
+However, the rare successes were increasingly seen as "one-offs", and other clubs showed little enthusiasm with the "hit-and-miss" strategy.
 Melbourne, the trailblazer club, was not translating recruitment into on-field success and was fast losing financial resources that were required to sustain international recruitment.
-As a result, few AFL clubs recruited Gaelic footballers played at the highest level in the 1990s.
+As a result, only a few AFL clubs recruited Gaelic footballers who played at the highest level in the 1990s.
 It was later Stynes' post-playing career as Melbourne president that helped the club eliminate A$5 million in debt in two years, leaving the club A$400,000 in surplus.
 The Demons had been in debt for thirty years.

 Despite the Melbourne Football Club's enthusiasm for the Irish experiment and early success with some Irish players, the majority of players from the Irish Experiment did not fare as well.
 Most failed to meet expectations, not make VFL level, and many instead returned home to Ireland.
-Even the recruitment of Jim Stynes' brother Brian yielded just a handful of unimpressive senior games and McNicholl returned home after only 3 matches.
+Even the recruitment of Jim Stynes' brother Brian yielded just a handful of unimpressive senior games, and McNicholl returned home after only 3 matches.

 With the increasing professionalism of the AFL competition, some clubs continued to speculate about the overseas talent pool.
-Kevin Sheedy in particular conducted a series of his own experiments with overseas players from various sporting backgrounds, but did not include Ireland or Gaelic football.
-Despite generating media publicity, none of these experiments were ultimately successful and increasingly sections of the Australian media began to mock the idea of international recruitment.
+Kevin Sheedy in particular conducted a series of his own experiments with overseas players from various sporting backgrounds but did not include Ireland or Gaelic football.
+Despite generating media publicity, none of these experiments were ultimately successful, and increasingly sections of the Australian media began to mock the idea of international recruitment.